 Note: Be sure to check with the school regarding any food items that are not allowed to be sold on campus.
 Many schools have adopted a strict nutritional guideline and many items high in sugar or fat are not allowed on campus.
 However, private schools did not have this same regulation in our experience.

-- Fundraising does not have to be limited to selling food, candy or dessert items.
+Fundraising does not have to be limited to selling food, candy, or dessert items.
 A local dentist where I live is now offering a teeth cleaning with X-Rays for a reduced charge and all proceeds going to a local Arts program.
-Try contacting other service related businesses, think auto repair shops and ask if they would do an oil changes and donate a percentage.
+Try contacting other service-related businesses, think auto repair shops, and ask if they would do an oil change and donate a percentage.
 Your group could do flyers with a coupon and for every coupon redeemed, the shop will donate to your group.
 Carpet cleaning companies and car wash places are also service businesses everyone uses.
 Approach these types of businesses with the same offer.
-People are more likely to participate in a fund raiser when they get something they need or use in return.
+People are more likely to participate in a fundraiser when they get something they need or use in return.

 - Portraits/Photographs: digital cameras and instant photographs with your pet are a great fundraiser.
 Charge $7.00 to $10.00 and offer a nice backdrop to photo people with their pets.
 This fundraiser is good for school carnivals.
 Have the kids on your team or in your program design and paint the backdrop.
 You can also make simple paper frames for the photos-similar to the kind given out when your child is photographed with Santa or the Easter Bunny.

-- Do your own desserts: If you find you are having difficulty getting any food business to donate to your fundraiser, you can buy your own ice cream at any warehouse-type store for a real discount.
+- Do Your Own Desserts: If you find you are having difficulty getting any food business to donate to your fundraiser, you can buy your own ice cream at any warehouse-type store for a real discount.
 Root beer or coke floats are a big hit in the Springtime.
 The cost of making one float, including the paper cups (8 oz size) and a plastic spoon is about .59 each.
 People will pay $2.50 to $3.00 for a float.
-That is a pretty descent profit.
+That is a pretty decent profit.
 Again, selling any food item during school needs to be cleared with the administration, however, we were able to sell our ice cream after school-still on school property but without the need to have permission from the school office.
-Frequently school sports games are played on school property,after school and candy or other high sugar items are sold.
+Frequently school sports games are played on school property, after school, and candy or other high sugar items are sold.

 Get the Word Out